About Oregon Wild:

 How to Apply:

-Applications must be sent by e-mail to: email@example.com.
+Applications must be sent by e-mail to: firstname.lastname@example.org.
 Please submit a cover letter and resume consolidated into a single PDF or Word document.
-Review of completed applications will begin on August 24, 2020 until the position is filled.
+Review of completed applications will begin on May 14, 2021 and continue until the position is filled.